 In 1937, during the presidency of William J. Hutchins, the College constructed its Danforth Chapel.
 William H. Danforth, founder of the Ralston Purina Mills company and a trustee of Berea College, donated the funds to construct Danforth Chapel.
 The College constructed this neo-Gothic chapel as an integral part of the Draper Building, the central academic structure on campus at the time, thus demonstrating the College’s vision of the essential relationship between spirituality or religious experience and education.
 In its earliest years, the offices of Danforth Chapel housed visiting ministers and religious scholars.
 Later, the Chapel housed ministers or chaplains to the College.

-As the College studied its mission in the late 1960s and early 1970s, it commissioned a study of the College’s Christian commitment by Rev. Harold Viehman.
-Viehman recommended the establishment of a department that would serve this Christian commitment.
-In 1971, during the presidency of Willis D. Weatherford, the College established the Campus Christian Center.
+In 1971, during the presidency of Willis D. Weatherford, Jr. the College established the Campus Christian Center (CCC).
 President Weatherford secured a grant in 1970 from Mr. and Mrs. Eli Lilly, which became the endowment to support the work of this new department in the College.
-Weatherford gave the following title to his proposal: “The Campus Christian Center–At the Heart of Great Commitments.”
+Weatherford gave the following title to his proposal: “The Campus Christian Center – At the Heart of Great Commitments.”
 His proposal articulated the originating vision that has consistently guided the staff and work of the Center since its inception.
 In Weatherford’s letter to Mr. and Mrs. Lilly, he requested a grant to establish the Campus Christian Center as a way to support the “new elements in spiritual emphasis” that the College had identified and affirmed in its then recently-formulated Great Commitments.
-Weatherford’s proposal requested funding that would support two ministers to the College, one secretary, and annual visiting distinguished professors of religion.
+Weatherford’s proposal requested funding that would support two ministers to the College, one secretary and annual visiting distinguished professors of religion.
 As an overview of this proposal, Weatherford described the Campus Christian Center as “an idea,” “not a place,” on which he elaborated in the following statement:

 The thought of the Campus Christian Center is to put several distinguished persons of inspiring and challenging Christian ideals at the heart of the intellectual life of the College.
 These leaders would excite the best thought and concern among both faculty and students in a way to combine Christian conviction with intellectual rigor.
 The influence [of these ministers and professors] would help set the tone of the whole community by having the most stimulating thought on campus center about a religious perspective.